swabner01/Documentation/admin-guide/miscellaneous/README.md

 ## 2. Email & file templates

 You can customize the email templates sent to customers for various actions (like adding a new customer, new database, webspace/traffic notifications, etc.).
 For the **email-templates** you can even do that on a per-language level.
+The email templates are tied to the admin account assigned to the customer.
+This means that the admin who creates a new e-mail account must also have created the templates with his account so that they can be used.

 Additionally, there are a few replacer-variables available, depending on the chosen template that will be replaced accordingly in the final email/file.